The best method to acquire your DD214 is ...

-- Lyon Research (click here).
+- Lyon Research (apparently no longer in business as of April, 2011).
 The second is Lyon Research.
 Lyon Research has been doing this for more than a few years, and claims that they have done "thousands and thousands" of DD214 requests.
 Unfortunately, while they are only the second firm that we have found to physically retrieve your DD214 from the appropriate records repositories, Lyon Research has several dozen complaints going back years (click here), an "unsatisfactory record" with the BBB in both their Information Bureau Business and their Mail Order Business (click here).
 These complaints, however, may be only from a very small percentage of their overall business.
 Common sense, however, would suggest that not all dissatisfied customers will file a complaint with the BBB …

 - We welcome your reviews.
 Please send them to us via our Contact Us page.

 Let us know your thoughts on other DD214 service firms.